boringops-hq/boringops-articles/articles/2025-11-30-the_shower_that_ate_your_engineering_budget.md

 Then leadership announces the “upgrade”: showers for everyone. **Clap, please**.

-And after months of expensive process remodeling, you end up in a cold communal shower where every scrub costs more.
+After months of expensive process remodeling, you end up in a cold communal shower where every scrub costs more.

 ## The Bathtub: Stable, Cheap, and Apparently Unacceptable